lindseysim/web-common/README.md

 **Date.prototype.addDays(days)** : Returns new date with days added (or removed if negative).

 **Date.prototype.daysInMonth()** : Returns number of days in the month for this date.

+## Common Object ##

+Returned as object if instantiated via CommonJS or AMD import.
+Otherwise appended to root as common (e.g. window.common).

+**common.addGrabCursorFunctionality(element)** : Adds grab cursor functionality to draggable element.

+**common.newWindow(e, url, name, width, height, minimal)** : Creates a new, centered window, even accounting for dual screen monitors..
+The event object, if not provided, is grabbed from window.event.
+This is used to screen against middle-mouse clicks and ctrl+left-clicks which should be handled separately to create a new tab.
+If minimal is true, attempts to hide menubar, statusbar, and location -- though many modern browsers may prevent some or all of this.

+### Modal Dialogs ###

+**common.setModal(visible, content, options)** : Creates a new modal dialog (or closes, if visible=false).
+Content is the HTML content of the inner dialog element.
+Options may be provided with:

+* id : Id of inner modal dialog element.
+* showBackground : If true, creates a semi-transparent background over window.
+* notExitable : Normally modal closes on clicking anywhere outside modal dialog element.
+If true, this prevents this functionality.
+* hideCloser : If true, does not apply the automatically placed "X" to close dialog on upper-right.

+**common.setModalAsLoading(visible, content, options)** : Creates a new modal dialog with default values prepped for loading, including options of: id=cm-"modal-loading-dialog"; addDetails=true; showBackground=true; notExitable=true; hideCloser=true; imgUrl="images/loader.gif".